 Knowing what is best for our kids we just do it, even if it puts so much strain on us physically and mentally that we feel drained.

 Park Days with our homeschool group for me used to be a guaranteed migraine.
 Not because we had a hard time, the opposite, my daughter and I had a great time!
 But the first few months, every time we got home from park day, it felt as if I had gone to a party that lasted 5 hours, and I was chatting with everyone, having long conversations about homeschooling.
-It was a party where I talked for hours and the conversation was about homeschooling.
 For an introvert, socializing at a party for 5 hours is somewhat doable, but this was not small talk about the weather or shoes.
 Education is a big, intense subject.
 I felt SPENT.
 These were the strategies that worked for me:

 - First: I started to keep my conversations to light subjects with an easy out.
 I understood people would only talk to me at length if I wanted to, but they were all very polite and sensitive of others’ time and social disposition.
 Probably most of them introverts.